Posted: 12th September 2017

 Consultation on the regime ends on the 3rd November 2018, and whilst we await the FCA’s final rules on the regime, firms need to be considering their readiness for SM&CR and any gaps that may exist.
 In particular, firms can learn from the original implementation of the regime for banks and should start considering the cost of implementing policies, retraining staff and monitoring compliance with the regime.

-Our recently published white paper – Implementing the Senior Managers and Certification Regime: Practical guidance for the industry – outlines the steps required for a firm to implement the regime effectively.
+Our popular SM&CR guide has recently been updated for 2019.
+Implementing the Senior Managers and Certification Regime: Practical Guidance for Solo-Regulated Firms 2019 outlines the steps required for Core and Enhanced tier firms to implement the regime effectively and ahead of the final deadline.